 Selection Candidates are considered annually by the Saint Mary's University Alumni Association's Awards & Nomination Committee.

-Timeline The deadline to nominate a candidate for the 2020 Paul Lynch Alumni Volunteer of the Year award is May 29, 2020.
-The award will be presented during the One World Alumni Reception at Homecoming.
+Timeline The deadline to nominate a candidate for the 2021 Paul Lynch Alumni Volunteer of the Year Award is May 28, 2021.

 - 2018: Mary-Evelyn Ternan BA'69 BEd'70 MEd'88 & Jimmy Ho BComm'79

 - 2013: Paul Puma

 - 2012: Bob Warner